 GROUP BYclause.
 (This is an instance of an implicitly grouped query where the storage engine influences whether a deterministic number of rows can be read.)

 These values indicate file-opening optimizations that apply to queries for

 Skip_open_table: Table files do not need to be opened.
-The information has already become available within the query by scanning the database directory.
+The information is already available from the data dictionary.

 End temporary(JSON property:

 This indicates temporary table use for the semijoin Duplicate Weedout strategy.

 unique row not found(JSON property:

 SELECT ...
 FROM, no rows satisfy the condition for a